Introduction to Semiconductor Diodes

 Why Breakdown Voltage Matters

-When a semiconductor diode is reverse-biased, the widening depletion region forms a barrier to charge carrier flow, allowing very little current to pass.
 This current, known as reverse saturation current, remains constant up to the breakdown voltage.
-If the applied voltage exceeds the breakdown voltage, the diode’s barrier breaks down.
+But if the applied voltage exceeds the breakdown voltage, the diode’s barrier breaks down.
 This sudden onset of high current can lead to overheating and potential damage if the condition persists.

 Implications for Diode Selection and Circuit Design